fbtravi/docker/grafana/README.md

 In your browser assesing:

-<http://localhost:9090> open interface the Prometheus
+<http://localhost:3000> open interface the Grafana

 ## Functions of each file in this template

 * docker-compose.yml -> create configs form run docker at docker compose
-* mount_point -> mount_point for prometheus using
-* mount_point/prometheus.yml -> configuration of prometheus
+  * In environment tag have credentions at login

 * This template an example, for inspirantiom in your project.